-Bruce Beck is in his 24th year with NBC 4 New York.
-He serves as the station's Lead Sports Anchor and is the host of NBC 4’s popular Sunday night sports show "Sports Final."
+Bruce Beck has been part of the NBC 4 New York team for over two decades.
+Now in his 24th year, he serves as the station's Lead Sports Anchor and is the host of NBC 4’s popular Sunday night sports show "Sports Final."
 Beck also works as the sideline reporter for New York Giants pre-season football.

 A proud graduate of Ithaca College, Beck was presented with the prestigious Jessica Savitch Award of Distinction for Excellence in Journalism on March 10, 2017 at the Paley Center for Media in New York City.
 The Savitch Award was established in honor of Ithaca College alumna and pioneering journalist Jessica Savitch, recognizing the top journalists in their field and their commitment to mentoring the next generation of broadcasters.